eventql/eventql/doc/sql/statements.md

   - [DESCRIBE](./describe/) shows the structure of a table
   - [CREATE PARTITION](./create-partition/) is used to create a new partition
   - [DESCRIBE PARTITIONS](./describe-partitions/) list the table's partitions
+  - [DROP PARTITION](./drop-partition/) is used to drop an existing partition